EKaroune/The-Open-Archaeobotanist/abcofarchaeobotanicalopenscience.md

 ## M

-* **Metadata**: Metadata provide a basic description of the data, often including authorship, dates, title, abstract, keywords, and license information.
+* **Metadata**: metadata provide a basic description of the data, often including authorship, dates, title, abstract, keywords, and license information.
 They serve first and foremost the findability of data (e.g. creator, time period, geographic location).

 * **Milestone**: an event or state marking a specific stage in development on the project.